Nano-optics of transition metal dichalcogenides and their van der Waals heterostructures with electron spectroscopies: Introduction

 The text is organized as follows.
 Section \ref{sec::methods} provides background on the instrumentation and experimental techniques.
 Section \ref{sec::init_eels} discusses initial EELS experiments and explains why exciton linewidths in these experiments were significantly larger than in optical measurements.
 Section \ref{sec::bilayers} explores how the moir\'e angle in bilayer systems modifies the energy of excitonic transitions measured in EELS.
 The subsequent two sections describe how h-BN encapsulation, which is used to achieve CL light emission from TMD vdW heterostructures (Section \ref{sec::cl}), has led to a significant improvement in excitonic energy widths in EELS experiments (Section \ref{sec::current_eels}).
 Section \ref{sec::TMDcoupling} describes how EELS and CL can contribute to the understanding of exciton coupling in TMD heterostructures.
 Finally, Section \ref{sec::perspectives} considers how recent advancements in electron spectroscopy can impact the future research direction in TMDs.

 Please note that this review does not delve into the details of imaging and diffraction experiments in these materials, unless they are related to the spectroscopy experiments described herein.
 Additionally, this review does not cover spectroscopic experiments for elemental mapping using EELS and energy-dispersed X-ray spectroscopy or probing the local density of unoccupied electron states (via EELS).
 Other comprehensive reviews that cover these topics on TMDs include ref. \cite{Wang2018EMreview,Luo2024}.
+For a more in-depth overview of TMD properties in general, including crystal structure, band structure, excitonic effects, etc., the reader can refer to detailed reviews in the literature that cover these topics, such as ref. \cite{Wang2018,Shree2021,Arora2021,Huang2022review,Glazov2024}.